scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 to obtain measures on the quality of the fibertube tracking that was performed.
 Here is a description of the computed metrics:

-VC: "Valid Connection": A streamline that passes WITHIN the final segment of the fibertube in which it was seeded.
+VC: "Valid Connection": A streamline that ended within the final segment of the fibertube in which it was seeded.

-IC: "Invalid Connection": A streamline that ended in the final segment of another fibertube.
+IC: "Invalid Connection": A streamline that ended in the first or final segment of another fibertube.

-NC: "No Connection": A streamlines that has not ended in the final segment of any fibertube.
+NC: "No Connection": A streamlines that has not ended in the first or final segment of any fibertube.

 .. image:: https://github.com/user-attachments/assets/4871cb09-313e-499a-b56d-a668bdb631db
    :alt: Visual representation of VC, IC, and NC